autoplot/documentation/2023/installation.md

 Things will be a little different on your computer, and if you have trouble, I would be happy to meet you by Zoom tomorrow.

-Once things are going, everything should be very similar for you and Allison, but  unfortunately installation is a little challenging.
+Once things are going, everything should be very similar to Autoplot on other computers, but unfortunately installation is a little challenging.
+Also newer Macs have security which must be granted to the jar file.
+This can be done through the security settings after attempting to run the application.